seanwarman/jsonQL/README.md

 }
 ```

-All json query strings must start with a `$`.
-You can also search the json column by any string value within using a string (starting with '?') rather than a number.
+You can search the json column by any string value within using a string that starts with a '?'.

 ```js
 {